PolyVerifFramework/PolyVerif/README.md

         Point 10, 11, 12, 13 - Node of Detection, Control, Localization, Mission Planning Validation

     7. Install and run the Poly_Suite framework
       Once the above setup and packages are completed successfully.
-Please refer the below document to how to use the Suite.
+Please refer the below document to how to use the PolySuite.
         Point 15 - PolyVerifcation_Suite_UserGuide.docx